 - Domestic extensions, alterations and conversions to dwellings [pdf document]

 - New dwellings [pdf document]

 - All other work [pdf document]

 The scale of the fees and the methods of calculation are set out in the guidance notes on the fees.
 Note that your application will not be validated until we have received the appropriate fee.

 These fees are set by the Local Authority, and are based upon a number of factors including the size, cost and complexity of the project.

 If your project is outside the scope of standard fees on our fee sheets please contact our office for a fee quotation with existing and proposed plans and an estimated cost of work.

 You can pay for your application by the following methods:

-- Pay in person at the Town Hall – with cheque, in cash or with a credit card
+- Pay in person at the Town Hall – with cheque, in cash or with a credit card (by appointment only)

-- Pay with a debit or credit card, Monday to Thursday 9am – 5pm and Friday 9am – 4.30pm by Visa, Mastercard, Delta, Switch and Solo debit and credit cards.
-Telephone 01325 406214.
+- Pay with a debit or credit cards, (Visa, Mastercard, Delta, Switch and Solo debit cards), Monday to Thursday 9am – 5pm and Friday 9am – 4.30pm by calling our office on 01325 406214.